-MMFs are designed to maintain a constant net asset value (NAV) per share.
-This means that the value of each share of the fund should not fluctuate.
+In contrast to VNAV MMFs, LVNAV and CNAV MMFs are designed to maintain a constant NAV per share.
+This means that the value of each share of the fund should not fluctuate, which allows the fund to maintain a constant price per share, unless events called "stressed market environments" are declared by the Fund manager.
+In such events, the price of the shares of the LVNAV MMFs for which it will be purchased or sold will not remain constant and may decrease (please find more information in the Prospectus of the Funds).
 In this context, investors should consider the yield of an MMF when assessing its profitability, as it represents the return that the investor can expect to receive back.
 The yield of an MMF depends on the returns generated from the securities that the Fund Manager chose to invest in.